How to Use BW-921

 Moulds should be clean and free of contaminents.
 To clean silicone moulds you can pour in boiling water from the kettle and let it soak for a few minutes.
 Pour out water and wipe inside with a cloth or you can even scrape the sides with a spoon or other tool.

-Dye and fragrance can be added once wax has fully melted.
-I like to add my fragrance around 170F and pour between 160-165F.
-Depending on the size of your candle, a second pour may be required.
-When making my candles, I fill my moulds up to only 95%.
+Dye and fragrance/essential oils can be added once wax has fully melted.
+Fragrance oil can be added at 185F (essential oils at 165F because they are more sensitve to heat).
+My ideal pour temperature is 160F, but experiment to find out what works best for you & your moulds.
+Make sure to fully stir your fragrance for a minimum of 1 minute.
+Depending on the size of your candle, a second pour may be required (when mould opening is 2" or less). *When making my candles, I fill my moulds up to only 95%.
 Once the exposed bottom of candle has hardened a bit, I add the wick tab, cut the remainder of the wick and do the final pour to seal it up.
 Please see photos below for more details.

 Deciding when to demould really depends on the size of your candle.
-Personally, I always wait a minimum of 8 hours before demoulding, but feel free to conduct your own tests on when is the right time for you to demould.
-I use 100% cotton square braided wicks (Wedo RRD), and use different sizes depending on the diameter of my candles.
+Personally, I always wait a minimum of 6-8 hours before demoulding, but feel free to conduct your own tests.
+I use 100% cotton square braided wicks (Wedo RRD available in the shop), and use different sizes depending on the diameter of my candles.

 If you experience:

-Tunnelling while burning - Your wick width is too small.
-You need to use a proper width based on the diameter of your candle.
+Tunnelling while burning (full width of candle doesn't burn evenly, only a small vertical tunnel around the wick) - Your wick width is too small.
+You need to use a larger width based on the diameter of your candle.

-Sinkholes during the candlemaking process - This should only occur when the mould opening is small (like the one in the photos below).
+Sinkholes during the candlemaking process - This should only occur when the mould opening is small (2" or smaller like the one in the photos below).
 Since the exposed surface is so small, it hardens too quickly before trapped air can escape.
 Candles with a larger base (bigger mould opening) should not experience this issue, as it takes longer for the surface to harden, therefore giving enough time for trapped air to escape.

 White spots/Frosting - You may be pouring too fast, which will cause clusters of air bubbles to get trapped.
-Before pouring, make sure there are no bubbles in your pouring pot.
+Before pouring, make sure there are no bubbles in your pouring pot which can occur from agressive mixing.
 You can also tap all the way around the outside of your mould to pop air bubbles.
 If your moulds are not throughly cleaned, wax can build up in a thin layer along the inside of your mould and cause what looks like a subtle white film over your candle.
 Even if the inside of your mould feels smooth, that doesn't necessarily mean it is clean.
 Please follow cleaning instrustions mentioned at the top of the page.